noahlange/arc-rpg/content/05-Gameplay/05-Damage.md

 #### Health

 Given that a character’s health directly corresponds to their ability to continue fighting, the ability to restore it is a valuable trait—independently of its long-term efficacy or duration.
-Medhypos and medpacks will restore health upon application.
+Medhypos and medkits will restore health upon application.

 #### Wounds